Diana was a member of the Royal Horticultural Society. She & her family all love gardening. She enjoys photographing & painting plants too.

 If I had a gothic garden, I would plant black lilies for a gloomy effect.
 As you can see, the black lily is not truly black, but a deep purple.
 It has a surprising number of alternative names, including but not limited to Dragon Arum, Black Arum, Voodoo Lily, Snake Lily, Stink Lily, and Dragonwort.

 Why "stink" lily?
 Regrettably, this epithet is accurate.
 The plant does have a distinctly unpleasant smell.
 That's not the only disadvantage.
 The black lily only flowers for a few days.

 So why bother to give the black lily valuable space in your garden?
 Because it is spectacularly beautiful in full bloom.
-It looks almost eerie in, an oppressive sort of way, and the leaves have an architectural majesty which give shape and definition to a dark corner of the garden.
-And, as the flower dies, there is a short burst of reddish-yellow seedpods before the whole thing wilts, collapses, and looks awful.
-Work it out: Three or four months of pleasure and anticipation as the sculptured leaves develop and a burst of glory for a week, followed by a month of ignominy and then it's gone until the following year when it is likely to have multiplied.
+It looks almost eerie in an oppressive sort of way, and the leaves have an architectural majesty that gives shape and definition to a dark corner of the garden.
+And, as the flower dies, there is a short burst of reddish-yellow seedpods before the whole thing wilts, collapses and looks awful.
+Work it out: three or four months of pleasure and anticipation as the sculptured leaves develop and a burst of glory for a week, followed by a month of ignominy and then it's gone until the following year when it is likely to have multiplied.

 I think it's worth it.
-My mother-in-law gave me my first black lily fifty years ago and I am still growing them.
-My children grow them too, and no doubt so will my grandchildren, if I have a say.
+My mother-in-law gave me my first black lily fifty years ago, and I am still growing them.
+My children grow them too, and no doubt so will my grandchildren, if I have any say in the matter.

-Did you know that English bluebells (as opposed to the more common Spanish Bluebells) are dying out and are a protected species?
-It's partly to do to reduction of forest land, as bluebells are woodland plants.
+Did you know that English bluebells (as opposed to the more common Spanish bluebells) are dying out and are a protected species?
+It's partly to due to a reduction of forest land, as bluebells are woodland plants.
 Perhaps part of the decline is also due to global warming and environmental changes.